ena-infrastructure/specifications/ena-oauth2-profile.md

 https://as.example.com/service/.well-known/oauth-authorization-server
 ```

-This approach is more practical but does not fully comply with the requirements in section 3 of \[[RFC8414](#rfc8414)\].
+This approach is more practical but does not fully comply with the requirements in Section 3 of \[[RFC8414](#rfc8414)\].
 Therefore, this profile defines the following requirements:

-- An authorization server deployed directly under the host root MUST publish its metadata in accordance with section 3 of \[[RFC8414](#rfc8414)\].
+- An authorization server deployed directly under the host root MUST publish its metadata in accordance with Section 3 of \[[RFC8414](#rfc8414)\].

-- An authorization server with a path component in its issuer identifier (i.e., not deployed at the root) SHOULD publish its metadata as specified in section 3 of \[[RFC8414](#rfc8414)\].
-If this is not feasible, it MUST publish metadata as described in section 4.1 of \[[OpenID.Discovery](#openid-discovery)\], using `/.well-known/oauth-authorization-server` as the well-known URI suffix.
+- An authorization server with a path component in its issuer identifier (i.e., not deployed at the root) SHOULD publish its metadata as specified in Section 3 of \[[RFC8414](#rfc8414)\].
+If this is not feasible, it MUST publish metadata as described in Section 4.1 of \[[OpenID.Discovery](#openid-discovery)\], using `/.well-known/oauth-authorization-server` as the well-known URI suffix.

-- Consumers of authorization server metadata MUST attempt discovery using all possible locations, as described in section 5 (“Compatibility Notes”) of \[[RFC8414](#rfc8414)\].
+- Consumers of authorization server metadata MUST attempt discovery using all possible locations, as described in Section 5 (“Compatibility Notes”) of \[[RFC8414](#rfc8414)\].
 This includes support for legacy URIs such as `/.well-known/openid-configuration`.

 <a name="client-registration"></a>
 ### 3.2.
 Client Registration

 This profile does not specify how a client is registered with the authorization server.
 Registration may be performed statically, via an out-of-band procedure, through dynamic registration as specified in \[[RFC7591](#rfc7591)\], or by resolving client metadata using OpenID Federation.

-An authorization server compliant with this profile MUST ensure that the metadata of a client being registered complies with the requirements stated in section [2.2.2](#client-registration-metadata), [Client Registration Metadata](#client-registration-metadata), and MUST NOT complete the registration if the metadata does not comply.
+An authorization server compliant with this profile MUST ensure that the metadata of a client being registered complies with the requirements stated in [Section 2.2.2, Client Registration Metadata](#client-registration-metadata), and MUST NOT complete the registration if the metadata does not comply.

-If a client identifier is assigned by the authorization server at registration time, the identifier MUST comply with the requirements stated in section [2.2.1](#client-identifiers), [Client Identifiers](#client-identifiers).
+If a client identifier is assigned by the authorization server at registration time, the identifier MUST comply with the requirements stated in [Section 2.2.1, Client Identifiers](#client-identifiers).

 An authorization server compliant with this profile MUST support the registration of a client that already has an assigned client identifier.

 <a name="authorization-server-endpoints"></a>
 ### 3.3.
 Authorization Server Endpoints

+This section outlines the general requirements for the HTTP endpoints exposed by an authorization server compliant with this profile.
+Specific requirements regarding the messages received on these endpoints are detailed in [Section 5, Grant Types](#grant-types).

 <a name="authorization-endpoint"></a>
 #### 3.3.1.
 Authorization Endpoint

+The authorization endpoint

 - rfc9101.
 Optional to support